DKCTC/windows-explorer-open-file-background-location/README.md

 It is pretty simple, actually.
 I was annoyed by File->Open/File->Save and other similar dialogs that do not allow the user to select the path.
 This happens when I am saving files to a location, and the program that I'm using remembers the location, but won't let me copy the path.
 Problem solved!

+Files are included for adding and removing the registry entries.

+**YOU WILL BE MODIFYING YOUR WINDOWS REGISTRY AT YOUR OWN RISK!
+I AM NOT RESPONSIBLE FOR ANYTHING THAT YOU DO TO YOUR WINDOWS REGISTRY THAT CAUSES ISSUES WITH YOUR COMPUTER!
+IF YOU ARE NOT COMFORTABLE WITH MODIFYING YOUR WINDOWS REGISTRY, DO NOT MODIFY IT, AND DO NOT USE THESE FILES!**

 If something goes wrong and it isn't working for you, please create an Issue.